SoulsTogetherX/Godot-Free-Control/addons/FreeControl/README.md

 # Godot-Free-Control

-A lightweight, Godot 4.5 addon that includes 20+ new control nodes best suited for dynamic UI design for moblie any circumstances.
+A lightweight, Godot 4.5 addon that includes 20+ new control nodes best suited for dynamic UI design in any circumstances.

 [b]Note[/b]: It is recomended to delete any class you do not need to prevent bloat.
 You can delete a class by deleting it's respected folder in the `src` folder.